Thailand 2025: The Best Areas in Koh Phangan for Families

-When we arrived on the island in 2019, these were exactly the questions we asked ourselves.
-Today, we know precisely which places are particularly family-friendly and which you should avoid.
-We have lived in each of these areas for periods ranging from two months to over a year.
+When we arrived on the island in 2019, we had no idea which places were particularly family-friendly and which we should avoid.
+Today, we have lived in each of these areas for months or even years.
 So, you can look forward to first-hand information.

 Koh Phangan in a Nutshell

-Here you can find a list of all the international schools in Koh Phangan and I’ve revealed the cost of living on the island in this article.
+If you are planning a longer stay, you can read my full list of international schools and kindergartens in Koh Phangan and my guide to the real cost of living on the island.

 The Best Areas in Koh Phangan for Families